johnathanvman/F6/index.md

 							" reforms into a flat blob and quickly engulfs SUB's legs.
 She then rises, returning to a humanoid form and enveloping the SUBRACE in the process.", " reforms into a flat pancake shape and quickly engulfs SUB's legs.
 She then rises, returning to a humanoid form and enveloping the SUBRACE in the process."])
 						}else{
 							Entry += choose([" tackles her to the ground.
-She completely covers the SUBRACE's prone form in "+SlimeColor+" goo.", " stretches out her arms to loop around her.
+The SUBRACE's prone form quickly gets completely covered in "+SlimeColor+" goo.", " stretches out her arms to loop around her.
 CDOM pulls back and the SUBRACE is plunged inside her.", " stretches out to grab her arm.
 CDOM pulls back and the SUBRACE is submerged inside her.", " stretches out and wraps around her, completely enveloping her body.",